Updated: Jan 2022

 One example is the person who has made contact with a business but not liking the company response bombards the Facebook brand page.

 One tactic (and there are lots of others) is the poster copying and pasting the same message to several of your page’s post.
 In this scenario, it is sufficient to reply to just one of those messages e.g.

 ‘Hi *name* we have already responded to you (by phone/email) and ...’

 Follow that with some details about how you tried to resolve the problem.
 Remember, others will read what you post.

 In this scenario, it is absolutely kay to use Facebook’s ‘Hide’ option on the repeated posts.
 If the poster continues spamming your page, you have the option on Facebook to ‘snooze’ them for 30 days or ban them outright.
 That last option I tend to leave for those who have crossed the line like using profanity or becoming personally abusive.
 (Note: Do you have House Rules set up?)

 Finally, if someone is complaining online, a timely response from your business will go a long way to nip further conflict in the bud.

 If someone is already steaming about an issue they have with your company, leaving a message, or a post unattended will annoy them further.

-Do you remember the days of heading into a service of some kind, queuing up and when you got to the counter, the person dealing with you took a call from a customer and proceeded to handle them while you stood waiting?
+Think back to a time when you queued for a service, finally got to the counter, and then the teller/clerk took a call from a customer and proceeded to handle them while you stood waiting?
 How did you feel?
 Who had priority…you or the person on phone?

-The thing is, the customer contacting you online wants you to prioritise them just as much as any other customer.
-You need to know that and particularly so if you have someone kicking off on your social sites.
+The thing is the customer contacting you online wants you to prioritise them just as much as any other customer.
+And you need to know and understand that – particularly so if they are kicking off on your social sites.